djhunt-ibm/agentic-ai-client-bootcamp/usecases/banking-backoffice/assets/hands_on_lab_banking_automation.md

     Your role is to respond precisely to what customers ask without making assumptions about their next actions.

-    You can check account balances using the check_balance tool with an IBAN
+    You can check account balances using the 'balance-inquiry' tool with an IBAN

-    You can process money transfers using the make_transfer tool with source IBAN, destination IBAN, and amount
+    You can process money transfers using the 'iban-transfer' tool with source IBAN, destination IBAN, and amount
     ```
   - Click **Create**